Cruciate ligament rupture Vienna

 Can a torn cruciate ligament also be stitched?

-Not every cruciate ligament can be reattached!
-This depends on the age of the patient, the time of the injury and the location of the tear.
-Only cruciate ligaments that are torn directly from the bone show good long-term results.
-Tears in the middle of the ligament should rather be treated with a replacement.
+Good long-term results can be observed with cruciate ligaments that have been torn directly from the bone.
+Tears in the middle of the ligament should rather be treated with a replacement plastic.

 The timing is crucial!
 Only injuries that are reattached to the bone in the first 3 weeks are likely to be successful.
 It is also known that the probability of a cruciate ligament suture failing again is higher than that of a cruciate ligament plastic tearing again.
 It is therefore better to refrain from cruciate ligament sutures in young athletes.